 The first and obvious reason not to use Pimsleur is the price.
 It’s ridiculously expensive.
 For MP3s of all five levels, it’ll cost $550 and the CDs are $1190.
 Do people really pay an extra $640 to get the CD versions?
 Let’s just say it costs $550 for argument sakes.
 With that money, you could get…

 It’s not as if Pimsleur has so much material either.
 All five levels only come out to 80 hours of lessons.
-Chinesepod alone easily has five times that amount of material.
+Chinesepod alone easily has significantly more material.

 It’s all audio.
 I personally enjoy learning the characters and it feels really rewarding when I’m able to read things in Chinese.
 I also feel like learning the characters really aids in understanding the spoken language.
 There are so many similar sounds in Chinese, especially for beginner students who are still figuring out tones and pronunciation nuances.
 For me learning characters has been a very productive use of time.

 For an audio course, there’s not much focus on pronunciation.
 There’s a short description of the sounds and similar sounds found in English in their lesson transcript.
 This is completely lacking though.
 It might have been okay ten or fifteen years ago when better resources didn’t exist.
-But nowadays, far better and free guides to learning pronunciation can be found online easily.
+But nowadays, there are much better resources for learning pronunciation.

 What’s good about Pimsleur?